 Your horse should receive 1.5-2.5% of its bodyweight per day in forage.
 That means a 1000 lb horse will eat 15-25 pounds of forage per day depending on body condition and workload.
 You want to minimize any time your horse does not have access to forage by using a slow feed hay net or feeder.

 STEP 2: FILL IN NUTRITIONAL GAPS

 Test your hay/pasture and identify any nutritional deficiencies in your basic diet (forage).
 Most forages are deficient in some vitamins and minerals.
+A “red mineral” salt lick will not provide adequate minerals to fill any nutritional gaps.
 Horses that are thin will need some of the forage replaced with higher calorie concentrates.
 Additionally, all horses will need salt/electrolytes provided.
 Some good salt/electrolyte products are: Redmond Agriculture, Redmond Equine, Smartpak, Uckele.

 *Supplements- can be added to hay pellets or concentrates*

 Purina Outlast Gastric Support– great pre-ride/pre-training snack for ulcer/gastric support